 Every culture throughout history has marked death with a ritual or ceremony.
 Funerals play an important role in helping family and friends cope with loss, heal the pain, and understand death.

 However, because our society has become fast-paced, youth-focused and death-denying, the traditional funeral has lost meaning for some.
 Many experts are concerned that contemporary, simple funerals that do not incorporate meaningful ceremonies fail to provide the comfort loved ones can find in more traditional ceremonies.
 Successfully planning a meaningful service does not require a religious affiliation or a huge budget.
 It takes a thoughtful awareness of the practical requirements and emotional needs.
+See our article on Celebrations of Life.

 The needs of mourning